b-jure/tokudae/test/README.md

 script file (filenames ending with `.toku` that do not start with `.`) in the testsuite directory is considered as a test belonging to that testsuite.

-This also holds special directories which are used by tests and so they are to be ignored, these directories start with `_`, such as `_libs` (they are not considered to be a testsuite).
+This directory also contains special directories which are used by tests and so they are to be ignored, these directories start with `_`, such as `_libs` (they are not considered to be a testsuite).

 For more information do `./test_{platform}.toku -h` or see `test_{platform}.toku`.